 Type 1 diabetes can occur at any age, but it usually starts in children or young adults.
 That's why it used to be called juvenile diabetes.

-Type 1 diabetes is different from type 2 diabetes, which is the most common form of the illness.
-In type 1, the body stops making insulin.
-In type 2, the body does not make enough insulin, or the body can't use insulin the right way.
-All people with type 1 diabetes need to take insulin.
-Some people with type 2 diabetes also need insulin, but most people can use diet, exercise, and medicine in pills to treat that illness.
+Type 1 diabetes is different from type 2 diabetes.
+In type 1 diabetes, the body stops making insulin.
+In type 2, the body doesn't make enough insulin, or the body can't use insulin the right way.

 There isn't a cure for type 1 diabetes.
 But with treatment, people can live long and healthy lives.